drublic/checklist/README.md

 - [ ] SVG files are minized
 - [ ] SVG files are used where possible
 - [ ] Only fonts that are used are loaded
-- [ ] Browser cache is used wird genutzt
+- [ ] Browser cache is used efficiently
 - [ ] ETags is not used
 - [ ] Expires, cache-control and max-age headers for static resources is set to 1 year

-- [ ] Asychronous loading of non-critical content
+- [ ] Asychronous or deferred loading of non-critical content
 - [ ] Tracking scripts loaded asynchronously

 ### Measurements